 In "Fear of a Bot Panet", a planet inhabited by robots was named "Chapek 9" as a reference to Karel Capek's coining of the term "robot".

 The kids involved in the re-enactment of the Sith-il War provide us with these gems: Darth Stroyer, Darth Trocious, Darth Urderer and Darth Sploder. note Poking fun at a somewhat milder meaningful naming scheme in the Star Wars franchise.

 Long, even though it's the last name of Jake's Caucasian father, is one of the Chinese words for dragon.

 Rose, the love interest/misguided bad-guy protege, is a beautiful thing with thorns (Thorn was her Secret Identity's original name).
 (It's such a common name for a Femme Fatale, Disney had to change her alias or risk copyright infringement for there was already a DC character with the same names.)

-Mr. Wuncler: the archetypical scheming, old, white, businessman.
-His name is pronounced just like "The Once'ler", the narrator and misguided, remorseful villain of Dr. Seuss's The Lorax, who destroys essentially the whole world to make a quick buck.
+Mr. Wuncler: the archetypical scheming old white businessman.
+His name is pronounced just like "The Once'ler", the narrator and misguided, remorseful villain of Dr. Seuss' The Lorax, who destroys essentially the whole world to make a quick buck.

-Ed Wuncler's pal, Gin Rummy, is a thinly veiled "gangsta" analogue of former U.S. Secretary of Defense Donald Rumsfeld (who even quotes Rumsfeld's "known unknowns" speech after a botched convenience store robbery).
+Ed Wuncler's pal, Gin Rummy, is a thinly veiled "gangsta" analogue of former U.S. Defense Secretary Donald Rumsfeld (who even quotes Rumsfeld's "known unknowns" speech after a botched convenience store robbery).

 Aaron McGruder loses a thousand subtlety points for naming the successful, well-off black man Tom Dubois.
 As in "Uncle".
 And W.E.B.
 Dubois.